 Some of these symptoms are alike those of dry rot, but key things like wood being wet to the touch or feeling bouncy will generally tell you what type of damp you’re dealing with.

-If you’re unsure and are based in the London area, arrange a free site survey and no-obligation quote through Garratt’s Damp & Timber.
+If you’re unsure and are based in the London area, arrange a site survey and no-obligation quote through Garratt’s Damp & Timber.